singingwolfboy/flask-dance/docs/quickstarts/google.rst

 .. note::
-    You must replace ``my-key-here`` and ``my-secret-here`` with the client ID and client secret that you got from your GitHub application.
+    You must replace ``my-key-here`` and ``my-secret-here`` with the client ID and client secret that you got from your Google application.

-When you run this code, you must set the :envvar:`OAUTHLIB_INSECURE_TRANSPORT` environment variable for it to work.
+When you run this code locally, you must set the :envvar:`OAUTHLIB_INSECURE_TRANSPORT` environment variable for it to work.
 You also must set the :envvar:`OAUTHLIB_RELAX_TOKEN_SCOPE` environment variable to account for Google changing the requested OAuth scopes on you.
 For example, if you put this code in a file named ``google.py``, you could run:

 .. code-block:: bash